 In any cyclist-motor vehicle accident, the ultimate questions seem to be: 1) whether the driver and cyclist acted reasonably and rationally in the circumstances, and 2) whether the cyclist and driver maintained a proper lookout.
 The factors listed above should guide this analysis and structure any litigator’s answer to these two questions.

-With over 40 years of experience at Howie, Sacks & Henry LLP, we have a proven track record of advocating on behalf of cyclist-motor vehicle accident victims and other personal injury victims.
+With decades of experience at Howie, Sacks & Henry LLP, we have a proven track record of advocating on behalf of cyclist-motor vehicle accident victims and other personal injury victims.
 For more information or to have a free consultation, please contact the authors of this article: Eman Khoshbin at 416-361-7583 or by email at firstname.lastname@example.org, or Michael J. Henry at 416-361-0889 or by email at email@example.com.